elucian/bee/syntax/overview.md

 ## Syntax Overview

-Instead of BNF, I have used a design _prototype_ and examples.
+I have used a simple design notation based on examples and notes:

+* I have used notes to explain the semantics;
-* I have used suggestive names for identifiers;
+* I have used suggestive descriptor names;
+* I have used "::=" to explain a descriptor;
 * I have used "..." for repetitive sequences;
-* I have used "--"  for comments about statements;
-* I have used notes to explain the semantics;

 **bookmarks**